solace-fi/solace-core/docs/FactoryContract.md

 # Factory smart contract
 This smart contract will launch new insurance products' smart contracts and manage the existing ones.
-Master will call this contract to launch new products
+MultiSig will call this contract to launch new products.

 ## state variables
 * mapping(uint => address) public getProduct